2u4u/analyzing_jobs/README.md

 ## Get data

-You can use already parsed data in public/folder.
-Or you need to fill `BASIC_SEARCH_URL` in parse.js, after that run:
+You need to fill `BASIC_SEARCH_URL` in parse.js, and do some magic defining what part of pages to parse.
+After that run:

 ```bash
 npm run parse
 ```

-To get jsons with data run:
+To analyze parsed data and make it pretty for React application in cliend folder you neew to run analyze:

 ```bash
 npm run analyze